Analysis | Trump and the GOP try to put the monster they created back in the cage

 Trump also reportedly spoke with Wood and Powell recently, according to his campaign, to urge them to back off.
 That doesn’t appear to have worked.

 And there is a real question about just how much Trump disagrees with what they are doing.
 Facing pressure, Trump has tweeted multiple times about the importance of reelecting Sens.
 David Perdue (R-Ga.) and Kelly Loeffler (R-Ga.).
 But interspersed in that have been messages that aligned with what Wood and Powell are doing.
-Trump has now repeatedly promoted that idea that it’s not worth it to elect Republicans if they don’t stand sufficiently with him.
+Trump has now repeatedly promoted the idea that it’s not worth it to elect Republicans if they don’t stand sufficiently with him.

 The first time came Monday, when Trump retweeted a user who said “why bother” electing Republicans if they might turn out to be like Arizona Gov. Doug Ducey (R) and Georgia Gov. Brian Kemp (R), both of whom Trump has attacked for certifying Biden’s win in their states.

 The second came Friday morning, even amid the growing effort to combat Wood and Powell’s efforts.
-After Senate Republicans declined to include Trump’s desired changes to the defense authorization bill — including striking a protection for social media companies known as Section 230 and another section creating a process to rename military bases named for Confederate generals — Trump retweeted a user who said sarcastically “LOL keep the Senate red!”
+After Senate Republicans declined to include Trump’s desired changes to the defense authorization bill — including striking protection for social media companies known as Section 230 and another section creating a process to rename military bases named for Confederate generals — Trump retweeted a user who said sarcastically “LOL keep the Senate red!”

 The thread went on to defend Wood’s and Powell’s efforts.